- 1. Name of the medicinal product

 Substitution therapyPatients controlled on stable doses of olmesartan medoxomil, amlodipine and hydrochlorothiazide taken at the same time as a dual-component (olmesartan medoxomil and amlodipine or olmesartan medoxomil and hydrochlorothiazide) and a single-component formulation (hydrochlorothiazide or amlodipine) may be switched to Sevikar HCT containing the same component doses.The maximum recommended dose of Sevikar HCT is 40 mg/10 mg/25 mg per day.

-Elderly people (age 65 years or over)Caution, including more frequent monitoring of blood pressure, is recommended in elderly patients, particularly at the maximum dose of Sevikar HCT 40 mg/10 mg/25 mg per day.
-An increase of the dosage should take place with care in elderly patients (see sections 4.4 and 5.2).Very limited data are available on the use of Sevikar HCT in patients aged 75 years or older.
+Older people (age 65 years or over)Caution, including more frequent monitoring of blood pressure, is recommended in older people, particularly at the maximum dose of Sevikar HCT 40 mg/10 mg/25 mg per day.
+An increase of the dosage should take place with care in older people (see sections 4.4 and 5.2).Very limited data are available on the use of Sevikar HCT in patients aged 75 years or older.
 Extreme caution, including more frequent monitoring of blood pressure, is recommended.

 Renal impairmentThe maximum dose in patients with mild to moderate renal impairment (creatinine clearance of 30 60 mL/min) is Sevikar HCT 20 mg/5 mg/12.5 mg, owing to limited experience of the 40 mg olmesartan medoxomil dosage in this patient group.
 Monitoring of serum concentrations of potassium and creatinine is advised in patients with moderate renal impairment.
 The use of Sevikar HCT in patients with severe renal impairment (creatinine clearance < 30 mL/min) is contraindicated (see sections 4.3, 4.4 and 5.2).